DIY Campervan Curtains

 4. Cut curtains according to window measurements (see Step #1)

-Don't forget to add 2 inches to the window's vertical height, and two inches to the window's horizontal length.
+Don't forget to add 2 inches to the vertical height of the window, and two inches to the horizontal length of the window.

 5. Cut each piece in half